learn-co-students/jupyter-notebook-introduction-data-science-intro-000/README.md

 ### Summary

 In this lesson, we learned about Jupyter notebooks.
 We saw that in Jupyter notebooks, we can either be in insert mode or escape mode.
-While in insert mode, we can edit the cells and undo changes within that cell with `command + z` or `ctl + z`.
-In escape mode, we can add cells with `b`, delete a cell with `x`, and undo deletion of a cell with `d`.
-We can also change the type of a cell to markdown with `m` and to Python code with `j`.
+While in insert mode, we can edit the cells and undo changes within that cell with `cmd + z` on a mac or `ctl + z` on windows.
+In escape mode, we can add cells with `b`, delete a cell with `x`, and undo deletion of a cell with `z`.
+We can also change the type of a cell to markdown with `m` and to Python code with `y`.

 Then we saw how to work with Python code in Jupyter notebooks.
 We saw that to have our code in a cell executed, we need to press `shift + enter`.
 If we do not do this, then our variables that we assigned in Python are not going to be recognized by Python later on in our Jupyter notebook.